ÀË»¨Ö±²¥

 • Apply the principles and core functions of management and decision theory.

-Major pre-requisite courses, the University Core curriculum, and general electives fulfill the remainder of the 120 credits required for graduation.
+Major prerequisite courses, the University Undergraduate Core Curriculum, and general electives fulfill the remainder of the 120 credits required for graduation.
 Many students use their elective courses to pursue secondary majors, minors or pre-med requirements.

 Fieldwork and ÀË»¨Ö±²¥ Opportunities